WE HAVE MOVED!

 Literacy and Learning Day 2016

 Kathryn Burke from the Centre for Literacy will once again be speaking at Literacy and Learning Day on October 22nd at the Expo Centre in Edmonton.
-She will be speaking about Learning Disabilities with Registered Psychologist Kim Unrau and on on why children may struggle to learn to read.
-Here are some valuable links and items which may be mentioned during that hint at what Kathryn and Kim will be saying.
+She will be speaking about Learning Disabilities with Registered Psychologist Kim Unrau.
+She will also be conducting a presentation in the afternoon on Why Children May Struggle to Learn to Read.

 Games for Teachers to enhance Phonemic Awareness and other Literacy Skills